open-telemetry/opentelemetry.io/content/en/docs/concepts/data-collection.md

 is the default location instrumentation libraries export their telemetry data.

+> The Collector may be offered as a distribution, see [here](../distributions) for more information.

 ## Deployment

 The OpenTelemetry Collector provides a single binary and two deployment methods: